DZakh/rescript-schema/IDEAS.md

 - Deprecate S.advancedTransform/S.asyncRefine in favor of S.transform/S.refine with updated API (???)

-- Error

-  - Add quotes to the path (so it's more convenient to copy-paste to console)
-  - Rename toString to toText (Is it needed?)
+- Rename Error.toString to Error.toText (Is it needed???)

 - Add S.description